10 Best Knob Bonsai Cutters

 Blade Steel and Edge Retention

-Regardless of the alloy, the cutting edge should meet cleanly when closed.
+Regardless of the alloy, the cutting edges should meet cleanly when closed.
 Even a tiny gap at the tip means the tool will crush rather than slice live tissue.
 If you cannot inspect the tool in person before buying, lean on listings with detailed owner feedback that mentions clean closures and minimal tearing.

 Handle Ergonomics and Spring Mechanism